 If it breaks, the hook and mechanism will fall off and mostly get lost.

-Martin sold the patent for a swimming fish with a rubber band engine in 1878 to the Englisch company Cremer Dolls Toys Games 210 Regent street London and is what made by fortune, with this fortune he started in 1880 his first factory.
+Martin sold the patent for a swimming fish with a rubber band engine to the Englisch company Cremer Dolls Toys Games 210 Regent street London and that was the beginning of his fortune, he started in 1880 his first factory.